-You are not allowed to make any structural alteration to the flat, or to alter the plumbing or electrical installation without the prior consent of HUC.
+You are not allowed to make any structural alteration to the flat, or to alter the plumbing or electrical installation without the prior consent of the Charity.

-Please put your request in writing to the Housing Manager, who will arrange for the Maintenance and Health and Safety Officer or a Surveyor to discuss your proposal.
+Please put your request in writing to the Head of Housing & Property, who will arrange for the charity's Surveyor to discuss your proposal.
 Your request may not be approved if the alteration is structurally unsound, the alteration would not benefit subsequent occupants, or maintenance costs would be increased.
 If you need to make adaptations to your flat for mobility reasons, you can ask for advice from an occupational therapist or medical adviser.